open-quantum-safe/openssl/README.md

 	apps/openssl s_client -curves <KEX> -CAfile <SIG>_CA.crt -connect localhost:4433

+#### CMS demo

+OpenSSL has facilities to perform signing operations pursuant [RFC 5652](https://datatracker.ietf.org/doc/rfc5652).
+This can now be used to demonstrate data or code signing utilizing quantum-safe algorithms.

+Building on the artifacts created in the TLS setup above (CA and server certificate creation using a specific (QS) SIG algorithm), the following command can be used to generate a (QS-)signed file from some inputfile:

+                apps/openssl cms -in inputfile -sign -signer <SIG>_srv.crt -inkey <SIG>_srv.key -nodetach -outform pem -binary -out signedfile.cms

+This command can be used to verify (and extract the contents) of the CMS file resultant from the command above:

+                apps/openssl cms -verify -CAfile <SIG>_CA.crt -inform pem -in signedfile.cms -crlfeol -out signeddatafile

+It would be expected that the contents of <inputfile> and the resultant <signeddatafile> are the same.

 ## Third Party Integrations

 Various third-party software applications, such as [nginx](https://www.nginx.com/) and [curl](https://curl.haxx.se/) use OpenSSL to establish TLS connections; they can be built against our fork to make use of quantum-safe cryptography.
 The [oqs-software](https://github.com/open-quantum-safe/oqs-software) repository provides instructions for building various software like so.